Philadelphia Phillies: Fightin' Phils (1962–1975)

-For the rest of the decade, the team finished no higher than fourth place in the NL standings which came during the 1966 season.
-In the 1969 season, the Phillies finished fifth in the newly created NL East Division, with a record of 63–99.
+For the rest of the decade, the team finished no higher than fourth place in the National League standings.
+In 1969, the Phillies finished fifth in the newly-created NL East division with a record of 63–99.

-By the late 1950s, Carpenter decided the Phillies needed a new home.
-He never wanted to buy Connie Mack Stadium in the first place, and was now convinced there was no way he could make money playing there.
+Starting in the late 1950s, Connie Mack Stadium began deteriorating, and Bob Carpenter Jr. began to pursue a new stadium.
+Carpenter had never even wanted to buy Connie Mack Stadium in the first place, and was now convinced there was no way he could make money playing there.
 He sold the park to Philadelphia Eagles' owner Jerry Wolman in 1964, taking a $1 million loss on his purchase of just 10 years earlier.
-The stadium was deteriorating and there was inadequate parking.
-Attendance began to drop by 1967 and the team started to plan for a new stadium.
+In 1959, Carpenter proposed building a new stadium at Garden State Park Racetrack in the nearby suburb of Cherry Hill, New Jersey, though these plans never came to fruition.
+Eventually, plans were made to construct a multi-purpose stadium in South Philadelphia, which the Phillies would share with the Eagles.
+Ground officially broke on the what would become Veterans Stadium in 1967, and would be completed for the 1971 season.

-The Phillies remained at Connie Mack Stadium until 1970.
-In the last game played there, the Phillies avoided last place by beating the Expos 2–1.
-When the game was finished several fans in attendance began to remove items from the ballpark, such as chairs, outfield panels and baseball equipment from the dugouts.
+1970 was the Phillies' final season at Connie Mack Stadium.
+To accompany the upcoming move, the Phillies unveiled a new logo and uniform set.
+In the final game played at the stadium, they avoided last place by defeating the Montreal Expos, 2–1.
+When the game was finished, several fans in attendance began to remove items from the ballpark, such as chairs, outfield panels, and baseball equipment from the dugouts.